johsteffens/beth/README.md

 <a name = "bmath"></a>
 ## bmath - Algebraic Subsystem
 Library bmath defines a linear algebra subsystem for vectors and matrices and provides a suite of functionality around numerical analysis.
-The following functionality is offered:
+The following is offered:

    * Vector and Matrix subsystem with associated basic algebra (Addition, Multiplication, Inversion, ...).
    * Linear Solvers